Celebrate Public School Volunteer Week, April 17-21.

-Watch as LIHSA Theater student Carly Sesti surprises everyone by taking the stage to sing with Tony Award-winning Broadway composer Jeanine Tesori during her keynote Q&A at the Stage the Change conference.
+Watch as LIHSA Theatre student Carly Sesti surprises everyone by taking the stage to sing with Tony Award-winning Broadway composer Jeanine Tesori during her keynote Q&A at the Stage the Change conference.

 Nassau BOCES Outdoor and Environmental Education holds grand re-opening of 'High Ropes' course at Brookville.
 Come out and see this new course which is part of the Adventure Education program.